apache/couchdb-documentation/src/best-practices/documents.rst

 resynchronise.

-All of the approaches below which allow automated merging of changes rely on having some sort of history back in time to the point where the replicas diverged.
+All of the approaches below which allow automated merging of changes rely on having some sort of history, back to the point where the replicas diverged.

 CouchDB does not provide a mechanism for this itself.
 It stores arbitrary numbers of old _ids for one document (trunk now has a mechanism for pruning the